No Way Back (1976 film): Historical significance

 This film is part of a larger genre known as blaxploitation, which emerged in the early 1970s in the time when many black exploitation films were being made specifically to target black audiences.
 No Way Back emerged as one of these in 1976 and was set on the West Coast, which typically as many other blaxploitation films like it took place in the ghetto.
 This was a common characteristic of blaxploitation films, which accentuated crime, drug deals, and pimps.
 Another important aspect of this particular movie is the pun with the name Jesse Crowder which plays on Jim Crow Laws, an important and controversial aspect of earlier African-American life.
 Only a little over a decade before the film was made, segregating black and whites in public institutions and other places in society had been legal.

 Soundtrack

-This film consisted of three soundtracks from the album of the same name by The Dells:
+The film includes three tracks from the album of the same name by The Dells: No Way Back, Too Late for Love, and Adventure.